TechLabs-Berlin/wt23-naturdoc/Readme.md

-#Summary
-Naturedoc is an application designed to help you finding symptom-based treatments for your ailments.
-For this purpose, we propose possible treatment-options from different medical traditions.
+Naturedoc is an application devoted to helping you finding plant-based treatments for your ailments.
+Our suggestions come from different medical traditions.